Mabisyo/PhysicsNotes/README.md

 - Excalidraw: Allows you to add hand written notes on native Obsidian
 - Omnisearch: Allows you to search for PDFs and any other external files that are uploaded to you vault
 - Smart Typography: Allows for quicker typing of unconventional characters
-- Smart Tables: Adds Hot Keys for tabling data
+- Advanced Tables: Adds Hot Keys for tabling data
 - File Order: Allows you to change the order of your files using number indexing